kanidm/kanidm/designs/session_logout.rst

 To achieve this we need to determine an order of the events.
 Let's assume a better scenario first.

 * Refresh Token A is stolen, but not used used.
 * Token A expires.
-The refesh is sent to Server 1.
+The refresh is sent to Server 1.
 Token B is issued.
 * Token B is used on Server 1.
-* Stolen refesh Token A is exchanged on Server 1.
+* Stolen refresh Token A is exchanged on Server 1.

 We store a "refresh id" in the refresh token, and a issued-by id in the access token.
 Additionally we store an issued-at timestamp (from the replication CID) in both.